gigalixir/gigalixir-cli/docs/source/main.rst

     elixir_version=1.7.4
     erlang_version=21.0

-If necessary, you can also specify your node and npm versions by created a file called :bash:`phoenix_static_buildpack.config` with something like
+If necessary, you can also specify your node and npm versions by creating a file called :bash:`phoenix_static_buildpack.config` with something like

 .. code-block:: bash